Route

 www.lithuania.travel – official tourism website of Lithuania

-There is created united “Hiker-friendly” criteria and label for tourism service providers in all three Baltic countries in order to increase the quality of tourism services offered to hikers.
+There is created united “Hiker-friendly” criteria and labels for tourism service providers in all three Baltic countries to increase the quality of tourism services offered to hikers.
 You can recognize “Hiker-friendly” service providers by this label:

 References